CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/33-create-use-udf-sdk.md

     >**Note:** The **priceWithTax** field should have a value that is 25% larger than the **price** field.

 1. Close your web browser window or tab.

+### Summary

+In this lab, you successfully implemented and tested user-defined functions (UDFs) in Azure Cosmos DB using the .NET SDK.
+The main objectives were to familiarize yourself with the development environment, create and configure an Azure Cosmos DB for NoSQL account, seed it with data, and develop a UDF that computes the price of products with tax.

 ### Review